Gemmayze St FOH Briefing

 At the kitchen/pass you are not fighting other wait staff for food.
 Your tables need to have some break between entrees and mains.
 If they have been waiting for more than 10 minutes then you need to tell the other waitstaff your tables have been waiting a long time and you need priority at the pass.

 Spend time walking around your tables and tidying up, rather than waiting for food that is taking time to be plated.
 It is chaotic if all the wait staff are standing at the pass asking for food so please don’t stand and wait unless your guests have been waiting a long time.
-It is often a good idea to form a line at the pass to clear space and to ensure everyone gets food.
+It will often be necessary to form a line at the pass to clear space and to ensure everyone gets food.

 Other beverages are allowed to be bought in, but only non alcoholics and we would rather people didn’t bring in their own drinks.
 We do not have any drinks for sale.
 The reason for this is it is not in keeping with the PAYF model.
 We cannot have one table drinking coke, beer, wine etc because they can afford it and not another table of homeless.
 It is not in keeping with our ethos that Everybody is equal when they come to dine, they eat the same food, and have the same experience regardless.